How did Army veteran Daniel Alarik build Grunt Style into the nation’s largest military and patriotic lifestyle apparel company?

 Today, Grunt Style is a lifestyle brand known for its signature patriotic and military-influenced graphic T-shirts, fitness wear and outdoor wear for men and women.
-Grunt Style has grown to include a motorsports apparel line, golf line, pro line, outdoor-gear-themed box-of-the-month club called Alpha Outpost, Grunt Fit fitness app and Merica Bourbon.
+The patriotic apparel has grown to include a motorsports apparel line, golf line, pro line, outdoor-gear-themed box-of-the-month club called Alpha Outpost, Grunt Fit fitness app and Merica Bourbon.
 Headquartered in suburban Chicago, Grunt Style now has 500 employees, half of whom are military veterans.
-As a privately held company, Grunt Style does not release revenue totals, though media have estimated annual revenues of $100 million.
+As a privately held company, the organization does not release revenue totals, though media have estimated annual revenues of $100 million.

 While Grunt Style’s roots are planted in the military ethos, its customers now come from all walks of life.

 I started with $1,200.
 I almost went broke a dozen times.
 But I was able to figure out what business is, which is basically taking one dollar and turning it into two [dollars].’

 “We started very heavily niched in the military community, and then every year we kept growing that target bigger and bigger until we’re hoping to realize our end mission, which is to bring that culture of pride and patriotism to everyone in the United States.
 We’re finding so many people in the world want a piece of that,” says Alarik, noting the apparel is carried by stores as far-flung as Vietnam.

 How Alarik Started The Business